Medical Devices

 Medical devices are divided into different classes with varying levels of quality needs.
 They range in complexity from a bandage or syringe to an implanted cerebellar stimulator.
 Depending on the intended use, contamination and unwanted particles within manufacturing can be hugely detrimental.
 The use of cleanrooms and controlled spaces helps to monitor and minimize the level of contaminants from personnel, equipment, and environmental factors.

-Common types of contamination found within manufacturing include dust, fibers, skin cells, bacteria and microorganisms, or other particulate matter.
+Common types of contamination found within manufacturing include dust, fibers, skin cells, bacteria, microorganisms, or other particulate matter.
 Static (ESD) can also be a contaminant for devices with an electronic component.
-The presence of a contaminant can cause a number of negative and costly outcomes including product failure and recalls, and more importantly the risk of infection to patients from a contaminated device.
+The presence of a contaminant can cause several negative and costly outcomes including product failure and recalls, and more importantly the risk of infection to patients from a contaminated device.

 The risks to a company’s brand, its profitability, and its people are too big to be ignored.
 Effective contamination control is essential for facilities to ensure the safety of the devices they produce.

-Dycem mats, implemented as part of a contamination control strategy, offer optimal support in reducing the risk of contamination in Medical Device manufacturing.
+Dycem mats, implemented as part of a contamination control strategy, offer optimal support in creating a clean room for medical devices, reducing the risk of contamination in medical device manufacturing.

 Don't Ignore the Floor...